aybehrouz/argennon/gfm/avm.md

 ### Transaction Fee

-Every transaction in the Algorand blockchain starts with an `invoke_external` instruction which calls a special method from ALGO smart contract.
-This method will transfer the proposed fee of the transaction in ALGOs from a sender account to the fee sink accounts.
-Algorand has two fee sink accounts: `execFeeSink` collects execution fees and `dbFeeSink` collects fees for ZK-EDBs.
+Every transaction in the Argennon blockchain starts with an `invoke_external` instruction which calls a special method from ARG smart contract.
+This method will transfer the proposed fee of the transaction in ARGs from a sender account to the fee sink accounts.
+Argennon has two fee sink accounts: `execFeeSink` collects execution fees and `dbFeeSink` collects fees for ZK-EDBs.
 The Protocol decides how to distribute the transaction fee between these two fee sink accounts.